edmondscommerce/vcsv-stream/README.md

 # vcsv://Stream

-A virtual CSV stream for creating CSV fixtures when unit testing.
+A virtual CSV stream for creating CSV fixtures for unit / integration testing.